knpuniversity/stripe/knpu/ep2-subscriptions/testing-webhooks.md

 start code from this page.
 It has a few things to make our life easier.

 Copy the `WebhookControllerTest.php` file and put it into the `tests/AppBundle/Controller` directory.
-Let's check this out: this is the *start* of a testing that's specifically written for Symfony.
+Let's check this out: this is the *start* of a test that's specifically written for Symfony.
 If you're not using Symfony, the code will look different, but the idea is fundamentally the same.

 ## Testing Strategy

-This test boots Symfony's kernel so that we have access to its container, and all the useful object inside, like the entity manager!
+This test boots Symfony's kernel so that we have access to its container, and all the useful objects inside, like the entity manager!
 I also added a private function called `createSubscription()`.
 We're not using this yet, but by calling it, it will create a new user in the database, give that user an active subscription, and save everything.
 This won't be a *real* subscription in Stripe - it'll just live in our